bruce-hill/tomo/docs/text.md

 ---

 ### `utf32_codepoints`
-Returns an array of Unicode code points for UTF32 encoding of the text.
+Returns an list of Unicode code points for UTF32 encoding of the text.

 ```tomo
 func utf32_codepoints(text: Text -> List(Int32))